Achaemenid Empire: Women

 The position of women in the Achaemenid Empire varied depending on the culture to which they belonged and therefore differed by region.
-The position of Persian women in actual Persia has traditionally been described from mythological Biblical references and the sometimes biased Ancient Greek sources, neither of them fully reliable as sources, but the most reliable references are the archeological Persepolis Fortification Tablets (PFT), which describes women in connection to the royal court in Persepolis, from royal women to female laborers who were recipients of food rations at Persepolis.
+The position of Persian women in Persia proper has traditionally been reconstructed from mythological Biblical references and the sometimes biased Ancient Greek sources, neither fully reliable, while the most reliable evidence is the archeological Persepolis Fortification Tablets (PFT), which describe women connected to the royal court at Persepolis, from royal women to female laborers who received food rations there.

 The hierarchy of royal women at the Persian court was ranked as follows: the king's mother, then the queen, the king's daughters, the king's concubines, and the other women of the royal palace.
 The king normally married a female member of the royal family or a Persian noblewoman related to a satrap or another important Persian man; it was permitted for members of the royal family to marry relatives, but there is no evidence for marriage between closer family members than half-siblings.
 The king's concubines were often either slaves, sometimes prisoners of war, or foreign princesses, whom the king did not marry because they were foreigners, and whose children did not have the right to inherit the throne.

-Greek sources accuse the king of having hundreds of concubines secluded in a harem, but there is no archeological evidence supporting the existence of a harem, or the seclusion of women from contact with men, at the Persian court.
+Greek sources accuse the king of having hundreds of concubines secluded in a harem.
+There is no archeological evidence supporting the existence of a harem, or the seclusion of women from contact with men, at the Persian court.
 The royal women joined the king at breakfast and dinner and accompanied him on his journeys.
-They may have participated in the royal hunt, as well as during the royal banquets; Herodotus relates how the Persian envoys at the Macedonian court demanded the presence of women during a banquet because it was the custom for women to participate in the banquets in their own country.
+They may have participated in the royal hunt, as well as during the royal banquets.
+Herodotus relates how the Persian envoys at the Macedonian court demanded the presence of women during a banquet because it was the custom for women to participate in the banquets in their own country.

 The queen may have attended the king's audience, and archeological evidence shows that she gave her own audiences, at least for female supplicants.
-Royal women and noblewomen at court could furthermore travel on their own, accompanied by both male and female staff, own and manage their own fortune, land, and business.
-Depictions of Persian women show them with long dresses and veils which did not cover their faces nor their hair, only flowing down over their neck at the back of the head as an ornament.
+Royal women and noblewomen at court could travel on their own, accompanied by both male and female staff, own and manage their own fortune, land, and business.
+Depictions of Persian women show them with long dresses and veils which did not cover their faces or their hair, only flowing down over their neck at the back of the head as an ornament.